Castium Revelio: “The Batman” Begins and Babu Frik

 Fans of the British sci-fi sitcom Red Dwarf were excited to see the Dave channel's Twitter account post a pair of new images teasing an upcoming special episode of the show.
 It will be the first new Red Dwarf content since 2017.
 One of the images will also be of interest to Potter fans, as it shows Ray Fearon (Firenze) in his role as a new character: Rodon, leader of the feral cats.
-The two-hour episode will air later this year, and you can check out the photo of Fearon below.
+The two-hour episode will air later this year.

 Ovation TV has acquired the United States broadcasting rights to British series Hooten & the Lady and will be airing the show's first season on its travel-entertainment app JOURNY.
 Hooten & the Lady follows two treasure-hunting partners in a series of global escapades and stars Jessica Hynes (voice of Mafalda Hopkirk).